aiverify-foundation/moonshot/docs/user_guide/cli/add_your_own_tests.md

 - Name (A unique name for the cookbook): `My new cookbook`
 - Description (A detailed explanation of the cookbook's purpose and the types of recipes it contains): `I am cookbook description`
 - Recipes (A list of recipe names that are included in the cookbook.
-Each recipe represents a specific test or benchmark): `['analogical-similarity','auto-categorisation']`
+Each recipe represents a specific test or benchmark): `['my-new-recipe','auto-categorisation']`

 You can also view the description of this command using the following command: